homhom2012z/simple-native-db/README.md

 # simple-native-db

-Simple database system with a simple function for manipulating data in JSON format.
+Simple database system with a simple CRUD function for manipulating data in JSON format.
 Built with Node.js & Express.js

 ## Usage